Multistep Quasimetric Learning for Scalable Goal-conditioned Reinforcement Learning: Experiments

 We designed the tasks on BridgeData to test whether policies can compose multiple tasks at once without external guidance.
 Instead of instructing the policy to complete a single pick and place (abbreviated as PnP), we evaluate a policy's performance with PnP of up to 4 objects in sequence.
-To our knowledge, such a task \textbf{has never been completed without the use of hierarchical policies or high-level planners}.
+To our knowledge, such a task in BridgeData \textbf{has never been completed without the use of hierarchical policies or high-level planners}.
 We also evaluate the policy on tasks requiring dependencies (i.e. the second task can only succeed when the first task succeeds), with the policy being tasked with opening a drawer and then placing the item within the drawer all conditioned by one image of an opened drawer with an item inside.
 Only \textbf{one previous work}~\citep{myers2025temporal} has shown consistent success when using an end-to-end policy, noting the challenges involved with this type of policy.
+Examples of the tasks are shown in \cref{fig:bridge_tasks}.